CPA Australia's various councils and committees offer members an opportunity to:

 - increase their professional knowledge and networks.

 The Appointments Council is responsible for appointing the CPA Australia Board of Directors and is comprised of a representative from each of the Divisional and Branch Councils.
 The Company’s current Branch Councils are the Northern Territory, New Zealand and Europe.

 Division and Branch Councils

-Members are elected to Divisional and Branch Councils by members of the division or branch.
-The councils are an important channel of communication between members and the Board and are essential for serving members.
+Members are elected to Division and Branch Councils by members of the division or branch.
+The Councils are an important channel of communication between members and the Board and are essential for serving members.
 Their key focus is on member engagement and advocacy of the profession and CPA Australia.

 Committees of Directors